 Instead of the maple syrup, feel free to use agave, granulated sugar, or any other sweetener that you like.
 You can also leave out the sweetener all together.

 This Sizzling Chinese Green Beans recipe and article was written by Gina House.
 Vegan food photography by Michelle Cehn.
 Article edited by Amanda Meth.
 Content copyright World of Vegan, all rights reserved.
-This recipe includes affiliate links when available which supports our work at World of Vegan.

 Whether you love it or hate it, we all have to go grocery shopping, and it can be a little intimidating when you first start eating vegan.
 Our beginner-friendly shopping list includes all the grocery essentials you'll need make many satisfying vegan meals!
 You'll also receive a blank shopping list you can customize yourself, plus our weekly e-newsletter with delicious plant-based recipes.